TRELLISWorld: Training-Free World Generation from Object Generators

 \subsection{Scene Generation Based on 3D Object Generation}

 There are two categories of works that utilize 3D object generators to build scenes.
 The first category focuses on generating individual 3D objects and uses LLMs, visual-language models (VLMs), or image-based techniques to infer plausible object positions and orientations \citep{layoutgpt, diorama, phip-g}.
 GALA3D \citep{gala3d} employs SDS and additional physical losses to refine LLM-generated scene layouts from textual descriptions.
-CAST \citep{cast} constructs a relational graph, constraint graph, and multiple masks from a single image to generate both object instances without occlusion and their spatial arrangement, using physical losses for consistency.
+CAST \citep{cast} constructs a relational graph, a constraint graph, and multiple masks from a single image to generate both object instances without occlusion and their spatial arrangement, using physical losses for consistency.
 However, these methods either depend on image inputs, limiting composition outside the view frustum, or rely on LLM reasoning, which often fails to produce accurate coordinates and complex inter-object relationships.

 The second category relies on the inpainting capability of 3D diffusion models to compose and blend scenes from object-level generations.
-Most relevant to our work, SynCity \citep{syncity} generates object tiles autoregressively through a loop of 2D inpainting, 3D generation, and rendering.
-After generation, it fixes seams between tiles using 3D inpainting.
-To ensure consistency between 3D tiles and to avoid occlusions during 2D inpainting, multiple heuristics, such as cutting off parts of generated meshes for occlusion-free renderings, are applied.
+Most relevant to our work, SynCity \citep{syncity} generates object chunks autoregressively through a loop of 2D inpainting, 3D generation, and rendering.
+After generation, it fixes seams between chunks using 3D inpainting.
+To ensure consistency between 3D chunks and to avoid occlusions during 2D inpainting, multiple heuristics, such as cutting off parts of generated meshes for occlusion-free renderings, are applied.
 However, these heuristics reduce generalizability beyond urban scenes and increase failure cases.